John Wesley's self-examination questions

 "No man, for any considerable period, can wear one face to himself, and another to the multitude, without finally getting bewildered as to which may be the true" — Nathaniel Hawthorne in The Scarlet Letter

-John Wesley, the founder of Methodism, implemented a unique approach to spiritual growth and accountability within his societies through self-examination questions.
-These questions served as a reflective tool, guiding members to assess their adherence to Christian principles and their progress in personal holiness.
-Designed to foster introspection and encourage transparency, these inquiries delved into various facets of one's spiritual life, including prayer habits, treatment of others, stewardship of time and resources, and purity of heart.
-By regularly engaging with these self-examination questions in small accountability groups, Wesley sought to cultivate a culture of mutual support and accountability among believers, fostering a community dedicated to spiritual growth and moral integrity.
-This practice not only facilitated individual reflection but also strengthened the bonds of fellowship among members, creating a framework for communal encouragement and growth in Christian discipleship.
+John Wesley, the founder of Methodism, used a series of self-examination questions to advocate for spiritual growth and personal accountability within his "societies."
+These questions were a tool to provoke self-reflection.
+They guided members to assess their moral integrity, commitment to living by Christian principles, and their progress in personal holiness.
+The questions probed various facets of a person's spiritual life.
+These included prayer habits, treatment of others, stewardship of time and resources, and purity of heart.t By having believers regularly engage with these self-examination questions in small accountability groups, Wesley sought to create a culture of mutual support, transparency, and accountability.
+Within a structure designed to create communal encouragement and growth in discipleship, the self-examination questions strengthened the bonds of fellowship among members.

 More on sin